 Girls are more likely to have more severe curves.
 Scoliosis severity may also be influenced by:

 In most cases, scoliosis doesn't have symptoms that can be felt.
 It is generally detected during a screening test, but may be noticed by the child or another person.

 Scoliosis may may cause:

 More severe cases of scoliosis can lead to:

 The goal of bracing is to prevent curves from getting worse.
-Your doctor may recommend that you wear a back brace if you are still growing and your curve is more than 20°.
+Your doctor may recommend that you wear a back brace if you are still growing and your curve is more than 20º-25°.
 Once you stop growing, the need for more treatment will depend on the size of the curve and how it affects your appearance and function.
-Braces are not typically used beyond the ages of 15-16 for girls and 17-18 for boys.

 Bracing will feel uncomfortable at first.
 Children will need lots of support to wear the brace as prescribed, as well as encouragement to foster a positive body image.

-In severe cases where the curvature is greater than 40°-50°, your doctor may recommend surgery to correct a curve or stop it from worsening if you are still growing.
+In severe cases where the curvature is greater than 40°-50°, your doctor may recommend surgery to lessen the curve or stop it from worsening if you are still growing.
 Surgery typically involves fusing the vertebrae of the spine together or the use of internal rods to decrease the curvature.
 Hospitalization can last 5-7 days.
 Recovery can take several months.
-Surgical techniques using stapling methods or implants, as well as other surgical techniques are also available, but some are still experimental.
+Surgical techniques using stapling methods or implants, as well as other surgical techniques, are also available, but some are still experimental.